What Will Happen After All Bitcoin Are Mined?

 From an economic perspective, many academics fear the effects of deflationary money on an economy.
 They would argue that Bitcoin’s deflationary policy will leave insufficient money in a financial system, and would send interest rates too high, stifling growth.

 To solve the perceived problem of a “lack of money” in a system, Satoshi Nakamoto created each bitcoin as divisible into 100 million pieces.
-These pieces are called satoshis, and at the current price of $15,700, a satoshi is worth $0.00157.
+These pieces are called satoshis, and if the Bitcoin price is $43,700, a satoshi is worth $0.000437.
 As Bitcoin appreciates in value and gains adoption, smaller and smaller pieces of bitcoin will carry larger and larger purchasing power.
 As Bitcoin rises in price, the price of goods denominated in Bitcoin will fall.
 Thus, the total amount of bitcoin in the system hardly matters; instead, it is the purchasing power of each satoshi that matters.

 With regard to deflation, most Bitcoin advocates believe that fears of Bitcoin causing a deflationary spiral and killing demand for goods are overblown.
 As an inflationary money, fiat currency has incentivized individuals to spend their money immediately rather than save it for future use.
 Bitcoin certainly reverses these incentives, encouraging long-term investment rather than short-term consumption.
 However, no human can lower their consumption to zero.